cujarrett/learning-terraform/README.md

 ### Terraform Provisioners Types

 - `local-exec` - This provisioner type invokes a local executable after a resource is created.
-This invokes a process on the maching running Terrafrom, not on the resource.
+This invokes a process on the matching running Terraform, not on the resource.

   Example: